baraqheart/DevOpsProjects/project_2.md

 ***
+- lets run `vagrant up` to bring up our vm
-we will now access our wordpress site via the web browser on ip addr 192.168.33.98
+- and then, we will now access our wordpress site via the web browser on ip addr 192.168.33.98